yyang42/moulitest/README.md

 Credits
 ---

-The test framework and many libft tests are based on the work done by Maxime Bacoux (mbacoux) Here is the original repository: https://github.com/Nax/libft-test Thanks to Lefta (a.k.a. celegran) for his work, especially on the v2.
+The test framework and many libft tests are based on the work done by Maxime Bacoux (mbacoux).
+Here is the original repository: https://github.com/Nax/libft-test.
+Thanks to Lefta (a.k.a. celegran) for his work, especially on the v2.